Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Horizonless Exotic Compact Objects metrics

 \section{Horizonless Exotic Compact Objects metrics}

 We analyze three types of static and spherically symmetric exotic compact objects whose optical properties have been previously analyzed with GYOTO in the context of infrared flares and radio (EHT) imaging.
-These are the solitonic Boson star~\citep{Rosa2022, Rosa:2023qcv}, the relativistic perfect-fluid sphere~\citep{Tamm:2023wvn}, and the gravitational vacuum star (Gravastar)~\citep{Rosa:2024bqv}.
-All the selected models have a shodow that mimics the one of a black hole and are compatible with EHT observations.
-More information about these models can be found in the references above.
-In the following, for self-consistency, we summarize the fundamentals of each of these models.
+These are the solitonic Boson star, the relativistic perfect-fluid sphere, and the gravitational vacuum star (Gravastar).
+Table~\ref{tab:metric_params} summarizes the parameters of the models.
+All the selected models have a shadow that mimics the one of a black hole and are compatible with EHT observations~\citep[see][ for a review]{Cardoso2019}.